JoshCodeAligator/STTD-Take-Home/README.md

 # Smart Ticket Triage & Dashboard

-A production-ready Laravel 11 + Vue 3 single-page application (SPA) designed to simulate a help-desk system.
-This project empowers support teams to efficiently submit, classify, manage, and analyze support tickets using AI-powered categorization, real-time analytics, and intuitive overrides.
+A Laravel 11 + Vue 3 single-page application (SPA) that simulates a help-desk system.
+It allows support teams to submit, classify, manage, and analyze tickets using AI-powered categorization, real-time analytics, and intuitive overrides.

 ---